 CrossFit athletes have different preferences for the style of shoes they like to wear during workouts.
 Most CrossFitters have more than one pair of shoes so they can wear the style of shoe that works best for each different type of workout they come across in the huge variety of CrossFit movements.
 There are benefits to wearing the lightest and slimmest shoes but also merits to shoes with more structure and a substantial sole.
 We separated the nine shoes in this review into five different general types to help illustrate which workouts the shoes are best designed for.
 To read more about the different types, cruise on over to our buying advice.

 Weightlifting is a key component in CrossFit programming.
 Therefore, this category comprises 20% of the overall score for each shoe in this review.
 The broad category of weightlifting gets broken down into Olympic lifting and powerlifting.
 When training the Olympic lifts, snatch and clean and jerk, athletes, wear shoes with a high heel rise and supportive sole that won't compress under heavy loads.
 The raised heel helps athletes stand up out of the bottom of a deep squat.
 Shoes without a heel rise require more hamstring and ankle flexibility from the athlete.
-Two shoes scored a perfect 10 in our testing, and not surprisingly they are the two lifting shoes we tested, the NOBULL Lifters and the Inov-8 Fastlift 325.
+One shoe scored a perfect 10 in our testing, and not surprisingly, it's a lifting shoe, the NOBULL Lifters.

 The NOBULL Lifters are a thing of beauty, and they even smell amazing!
 The heel is comprised of many layers of highly pressed leather so as you open the box an earthy leather smell wafts out to great you.
-For our Top Pick for Weightlifting WODs however, the Inov-8 Fastlift 325 won over the NOBULL Lifters.
-Don't get us wrong; we absolutely fell in love with the design and the feel of the NOBULLs.
-However, the practicality of the Inov-8's won out over the flash of the NOBULL Lifters.
-For instance, the soft leather uppers, as well as the price tag on the NOBULLs, makes the thought of rope climbs in them seem absurd.
-The Inov-8s, on the other hand, can take on rope climbs, double unders, and box jumps in stride right next to Olympic lifts - all in the same workout.
+Unfortunately, the soft leather uppers, as well as the price tag on the NOBULLs, makes the thought of rope climbs in them seem absurd.

 For the majority of CrossFit workouts, we aren't looking for the perfect Olympic weightlifting shoe.
 CrossFit shoes need to be able to handle light to moderate weights at high repetitions in combinations with running or gymnastics movements.
 A close second to the two lifting shoes regarding weightlifting scores was our Editors' Choice winner, the NOBULL Trainers.
 This shoe feels amazingly solid while lifting and is still great for running, jumping, and everything else you do in CrossFit.